shreepads/linux-onedrive-backup/webapp/README.md

 ## Setup

-1. Use your MS Live login and register an app as per the instructions at: https://docs.microsoft.com/en-us/graph/auth-register-app-v2
+1. Use your Microsoft login and register an app as per the instructions under Step 2 and Step 3 at: https://github.com/Azure-Samples/ms-identity-python-webapp/blob/master/README.md

-1. Setup the app permissions and redirect URI

-1. Note down the following values for your app:
-   * App/ Client Id
-   * App/ Client Secret
-   * Tenant Id
+   * Login to the Azure portal using your personal Microsoft account
+   * Register a new application that supports all accounts (organisational and personal)
+   * And has the following redirect URI: `http://localhost:5000/getAToken`
+   * On the overview page record the following ids: Application (client) ID, Directory (tenant) ID
+   * Create a new client secret (as per the instructions) with a 1 year expiry) and record it
+   * Give the app the following Microsoft Graph API 'delegated' permissions (as per the instructions): User.Read, User.ReadBasic.All, Files.Read

 1. Clone this repository: